 I ran across this story today about a Soldier’s dog and thought I would share it with you.
 Many say it is not true, bad writing, an excuse to glorify war.
-Whatever — “haters gonna hate” as they say.
+Whatever — “haters gonna hate,” as they say.

-I did some checking and there is no way to prove this actually happened or that Paul Mallory even existed.
+I did some checking, and there is no way to prove this actually happened or that Paul Mallory even existed.
 It’s just that — a story.
 I still think it was worth posting because whether figurative or literal, perfect writing or not, a story similar to this has probably played out more times than we probably know.

-They told me the big black Lab’s name was Reggie, as I looked at him lying in his pen.
+They told me the big black Lab’s name was Reggie as I looked at him lying in his pen.
 The shelter was clean, no-kill, and the people really friendly.

-But something was still missing as I attempted to settle in to my new life here, and I thought a dog couldn’t hurt.
+I’d only been in the area for six months, but everywhere I went in the small college town, people were welcoming and open.
+Everyone waves when you pass them on the street.
+But something was still missing as I attempted to settle into my new life here, and I thought a dog couldn’t hurt.
 Give me someone to talk to.
 And I had just seen Reggie’s advertisement on the local news.
-The shelter said they had received numerous calls right after, but they said the people who had come down to see him just didn’t look like “Lab people,” whatever that meant.
+The shelter said they had received numerous calls right after, but they said the people who had come down to see him didn’t look like “Lab people,” whatever that meant.
 They must’ve thought I did.

-But at first, I thought the shelter had misjudged me in giving me Reggie and his things, which consisted of a dog pad, bag of toys almost all of which were brand new tennis balls, his dishes and a sealed letter from his previous owner.
+But at first, I thought the shelter had misjudged me in giving me Reggie and his things, which consisted of a dog pad, bag of toys, almost all of which were brand new tennis balls, his dishes, and a sealed letter from his previous owner.